Go to the Staff section

 Go to the Support us section

-Counsellors are authorised by the University to write Counselling Notes or ‘medical certificate equivalents’ in support of students who are experiencing personal difficulties which may affect their work.
+Counsellors are authorised by the University to write Counselling Letters or ‘medical certificate equivalent’ letters in support of students who are experiencing personal difficulties which may affect their work.
 If you feel this would be helpful, please talk it through with your counsellor.

-We do not normally write Counselling Notes for students who are not already attending counselling.
+We do not write Counselling Letters for students who are not already attending counselling.
 Please do not make an appointment in order to ask for a letter.

 If seeing a doctor is relevant, you may wish to do this.
 If appropriate, the doctor can give you a medical certificate, which you can submit as evidence of mitigating circumstances.
 If in doubt, contact your Student Support Co-ordinator or Academic Advisor for guidance.